 The NJ domestic violence attorneys of Jacobs Berger have extensive experience serving victims of domestic violence as well as those falsely accused from Morris County and Northern New Jersey.
 We understand that false allegations of domestic violence can have a potentially devastating impact on victims.
 Lean on our experience to show that you have not committed the acts for which you have been accused so that you can move on with your life.

-Reach out to our family law firm in Morristown for a comprehensive and confidential case assessment regarding your domestic violence case, the false allegations being leveled against you, and to discuss a potential plan of action.
+Reach out to our family law firm in Morristown for a strategic planning session regarding your domestic violence case, the false allegations being leveled against you, and to discuss a potential plan of action.

 How Can I Defend Against False Accusations of Domestic Violence in New Jersey?

 For those who have been falsely accused of domestic violence, there are many tactics our Morris County domestic violence defense attorneys might employ.
 These may include but are not limited to:

 - Requesting a continuance.
 As we will discuss below, the turnaround between initial filing of a domestic report claim and your court date will be ten (10) days or less.
 We may request a continuance if necessary to prepare your case